TommasoBelluzzo/MacroUO/README.md

 #### Macro Panel

 This panel holds the macro settings.
 The `Key` dropdown sets the keyboard key to send to the target client.
 The `Delay` control sets the delay (in milliseconds) between each macro execution.
 The key modifiers can be turned on and off using their respective checkboxes.
-A limit to the number of executions can be set using the `Runs` control: MacroUO will automatically stop once the desired number of executions has been reached.
+A limit to the number of executions can be set using the `Runs` control: MacroUO will automatically stop once the specified limit has been reached.

-On the bottom right of the panel there are two counters that can be reset.
-The first one records how many times the current macro has been executed.
-The second one keeps track of the elapsed time since the macro has been launched.
+On the bottom right of the panel there are two counters: the first one records how many times the current macro has been executed, the second one keeps track of the elapsed time since the start of the process.
 Pushing the `Reset` button will immediately reset both counters.

 #### Presets Panel